Ginsbourger/ginsbourger.github.io/_pages/events.md

 to take place from March 31 to April 4, 2025 at the [Institute for Mathematical and Statistical Innovation](https://www.imsi.institute/), Chicago, USA.

-## Past events from the current decade (work in progress, filling a gap of missing news between 2019 and 2024)
+## Past events from the current decade (work in progress, filling some gaps)

 ### 2024